turingschool/accelerated-mod-0/arrays.md

 ### Array Methods Syntax

 To use an Array method in Ruby, we first must tell Ruby which Array we want to perform the method on.
-After that, a dot/period, then the name of the method.
+After that, a dot or period, followed by the name of the method.

 ```ruby
 students = ["Cindy", "Josiah", "Rigo"]